ashasan1/gt-week17-regex-tutorial/gist-template.md

 A bracket expression is a list of characters wrapped in the '[' and ']' brackets.
 The bracket expression matches any single character in that list.
 If the starting character is the caret '^', it matches any character NOT in that list.

+Examples:

+- [0123456789] - matches any character between the brackets
+- [^012345678] - matches any character NOT between the brackets

 ### Character Classes
 Character classes are used to distinguish between the different types of characters, like distinguishing between letters and digits.